wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/144-australian-dairy-farmers-federation-to-street.md

 ---
+doc_date: '1981-02-26'
+doc_num: 144
+doc_order: 144
+naa_refs:
+- naa_barcode: 1509882
+  naa_control_symbol: 370/1/19/18 PART 21
+  naa_series: A1838
+  reference: '[NAA: A1838, 370/1119/18, xxi]'
-title: "144 Australian Dairy Farmers' Federation to Street"
+title: Australian Dairy Farmers' Federation to Street
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9014
 vol_id: 23
-doc_date: 1981-02-26
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 144 Australian Dairy Farmers' Federation to Street

-## Melbourne, 26 February 1981
+Melbourne, 26 February 1981

 I have attached for your information a copy of a submission outlining the ADFF's position in respect to the proposed closer economic relationship with New Zealand.